 - Alterations we have made to make our building accessible

-Egloskerry Nursery is a modern, purpose built nursery.
+Egloskerry Pre-school is a modern, purpose built setting.
 We therefore have wheelchair access and a ramp with a hand rail.
 We also have disabled access toilets.

 - Facilities we have for personal care